junxit/us-congress-bills-115/derived/amendments.md

 ### 42 U.S.C. § 11022

-> by striking “State emergency planning commission” and inserting “State emergency response commission”; and
+> in paragraph (1), by striking “State emergency planning commission” and inserting “State emergency response commission”; and

 | | |
 |---|---|